felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 === What is the cause of artifacts?
 // one main issue: numerical artifacts caused by triangulation on non-uniform grid

-=== Triangulation
-// how *excactly* does triangulation work? how can triangulation be improved?

 // visualize this with an image

+// this becomes more apparent if a scatter + triplot is used instead

+// how can triangulation be improved?

 === Refining the grid through interpolation